 PhysicsBack to guide home page.

-LecturesBoth people who haven’t taken a physics A-level and people who prepared for physics olympiads take Physics IA so there is a huge variation in how people find this course.
+LecturesThere is a huge variation in how people find this course since students range from people who haven’t taken Physics A-level and those who prepared for Physics olympiads.
 The first lecture series starts slow, and subsequent series become harder (and for most people, more interesting).
 If you feel the course is not advanced enough, you can ask your supervisor for additional problems or look online for more difficult questions.
 By the end of the year, most people find the course challenging.
 Even though the material starts slow, learning the method of solving physics questions can be hard, so if you’re struggling try practising the easiest questions a lot to get the hang of it.

 The lecture series titles are listed below: